Miinuuu/MAMFI/README.md

 and users are advised to adhere to the licensing terms of these respective projects.

 We extend our gratitude to the authors of these works for their exceptional contributions.

+## Appreciation
+The code by the aforementioned authors and Lucidrains’s work have been extremely helpful.
+I express my gratitude.